iamaltaf786/FlavorFind/README.md

 ## Description

-The Food Recipe App is a React-based application that allows users to search for various recipes.
+The FlavorFind App is a React-based application that allows users to search for various recipes.
 Users can enter a dish name (such as... cake, veg, egg, chilli, etc.) to find recipes and view detailed instructions for each meal.

 ## Features